Place 3D Bodies to represent the mounted physical component.

 Using the Orientation Commands

 The software includes commands for orienting and positioning a component.
 It requires the designer to select three snap points that lie on the surface of the PCB then indicate the three reference points on the PCB to which each of these snap points should be mated.
-The process is described and also demonstrated (in the video) below.
+The process is described below.

 To position and align a model to a footprint: